Outplacement

 Questions & answers - outplacement

-AAP is a rescue centre and therefore a temporary address for the animals.
-When we outplace our animals to our partners they usually get a more spacious home with more facilities and they can stay there for the rest of their lives.
-At the same time, this creates space at AAP for other animals in need!
+AAP is a rescue centre and therefore a temporary home for the animals.
+When we outplace our animals to our partners, they usually get a more spacious enclosure with more facilities.
+Furthermore, the animals can stay there for the rest of their lives.
+At the same time, this creates space at AAP for other animals in need.

 There are many reasons why we cannot return the animals we rescue at AAP into the wild.
 Unfortunately, once exotic animals have been entered into the trade and kept in unsuitable conditions, they do not have the psychological or physical capability or skills to survive in the wild.